cbri92/DosePainting/README.md

 ***Analysis***

 This repository contains the scripts used to analyse the baseline and dose painting output data.

-***dev***

-This repository contains scripts generated during the project, that are not needed to reproduce the results included in the publication.
-Please, disregard this folder.

 ****IMPORTANT****: Run the scripts of the *Pre-processing* folder first, then run the scripts of the *Analysis* folder.
 You always need to have the *ImageAnalysisFunctions.py*, *ImageStatisticsFunctions.py* and *ConvertNii_ToDoseFiles.py* files, which you can find in the *utils* folder, in the same folders as the other .py files when running pre-processing and analysis steps (i.e. Pre-processing and Analysis folders).